 Pregnancy brings along a lot of responsibilities for the mother-to-be.
 One of them is knowing what to eat and what not to.
-Here we present a list of Indian foods to avoid during pregnancy to help you categorize your food choices and avoid complications.
+Here we present a list of Indian foods to avoid during pregnancy to help you adhere to the dietary guidelines and meet your nutritional needs while preventing complications.

-The food you eat while pregnant affects both you and your baby.
+The food you eat while pregnant has an impact on both maternal health and fetal health.
 Some foods have been known to induce abortion or premature delivery, while others can affect fetal brain development.
 Even though your near and dear ones may suggest you some meal plans, their contradicting advice can cause significant confusion.

 So, if you are anxious and feeling clueless about things you should refrain from eating for a healthy pregnancy, continue reading.
 We help you learn more about food items that a mother-to-be should avoid eating through this post.

 In many Indian homes, the elders in the family advise a new mother to consume fenugreek seeds and fennel in the form of a laddoo or some other variation.
-Methi dana or fenugreek seeds and fennel or saunf have the potential to stimulate menstruation, correct a hormonal disorder, cleanse the uterus and boost milk production.
-The two spices contain phytoestrogens, which may induce uterine contractions (5).
+Methi dana or fenugreek seeds and fennel or saunf can stimulate menstruation, correct ahormonal disorder, cleanse the uterus and boost milk production.
+The two spices contain phytoestrogensiXPlant-based compounds that mimic estrogen hormone activity in the body , which may induce uterine contractions (4).
 You can safely use a pinch of the two popular ingredients while cooking.
-But taking it as a medicinal dose is a complete no-no for a pregnant woman.
+However, avoid large amounts of it during pregnancy.

-Even though it is not an Indian spice, Ajinomoto is still used in rustling up street-side Chinese dishes in India!
+Even though it is not an Indian spice, Ajinomoto is used in rustling up street-side Chinese dishes in India.
 Owing to its extensive use, Ajinomoto has become a common household cooking ingredient.
 It is the secret ingredient that makes Chinese food so delicious!
 Chinese cuisine enjoys huge popularity in India.
-If you love to binge on noodles and Manchurian curry, you may have to compromise on your taste buds for nine months.
-Ajinomoto may adversely affect the development of the brain in the fetus.
-Hence, you should strictly stay away from it to safeguard the growth and development of your precious baby (6).
+However, excessive consumption of Ajinomoto may adversely affect the development of the fetal brain, based on a study done in mice.
+Gujadhur says, ”The amount given to the mice was very high, much higher than what you see in one meal.”
+Hence, you should consume in moderation to be on the safe side and safeguard the growth and development of your precious baby (5).

 Frequently Asked Questions